nanoporetech/ts-runtime-typecheck/README.md

 }
 ```

-In addition to when checking to see if a value matches an interface it may be desirable to instead use an instance check.
-While it doesn't provide the same guarantees it will often be significantly faster, as it does not perform a type check on each member to see that they exist and contain the right type of value.
+When validating a value matches an interface it may be desirable to instead use [`isInstance`](#reference-isinstance) instead of [`isStruct`](#reference-isstruct).
+While it doesn't provide the same guarantees it will often be significantly faster, as it does not perform a [Type Check](#reference-type-checks) on each member to see that they exist and contain the right type of value.

 ---